 - Spa timer: Please do not turn the spa on for more than 20 minutes and be sure to turn it off when not in use.
 Sometimes the timer sticks -- wasting energy $.

-Before scheduling a garage sale, please read our garage sale policy
+Garage sales requires prior Board approval.
+Before scheduling, please read our garage sale policy

 .
 Following the policy means less interruption for your neighbors.
 Contact the management company to schedule.